It's the Law - Egress Window Requirements

 The IRC 2012 or International Residential Code pertains to all single and two family homes.

 The intent of the code is to keep you and your loved one safe by requiring a means of egress in basement level living spaces.
 The reason for needing a means of egress are twofold; to allow for an exit in case of an emergency, and to provide access for a firefighter to gain entrance.
 You will find that each product on this site clearly states whether it complies with the egress window requirements.

 The code gets updated every three years.
-Therefore there should be an updated version of it coming some time in 2012.
 Check with your local building department to determine what version of this code is being enforced in your area at this time.

 Here is an overview of section R310 of the code that are applicable to Egress Windows: